thepomeranian/letswatchtv/README.md

 The app should be running on [localhost:5000](http://localhost:5000)!

 ## Tech Stack
-People sometimes ask me: _thehamster what kinds of frameworks, libraries, and tools did you use to build this site and what do they do?_
+People sometimes ask me: _thepomeranian what kinds of frameworks, libraries, and tools did you use to build this site and what do they do?_

 **Python**
 - Flask